wakuflair/Abp.SettingManagement.Mvc.UI/README.md

     ![](doc/images/permissions.png)

-1. Now your can use "Administration > Settings" menu to manage your settings!
+1. Refresh the browser then you can use "Administration > Settings" menu to manage your settings!

 # Localization